Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 .. note::

-    The user is encouraged to read `the LmFit documentation <https://lmfit.github.io/lmfit-py/fitting.html#getting-and-printing-fit-reports>`_ regarding the goodness of the fit analysis.
     If the fitting has not converged, this report can provide warnings on those parameters which weren't properly sampled.
+    The user is encouraged to read the `LmFit documentation <https://lmfit.github.io/lmfit-py/fitting.html#getting-and-printing-fit-reports>`_ regarding the goodness of the fit analysis.

 The function ``.plot_line_velocity()`` plots the current line in the velocity frame (with respect to the line peak).
 The plot vertical lines include the median velocity alongside velocity percentiles to diagnosis the symmetry of the lines: